ptv0002/cs454-project1/ReadMe.md

 ## Cleanup
-Instance will be terminated via AWS Console after project evaluation Associated EBS volumes will be automatically deleted upon termination Key pair will be deleted from AWS accoun
+Instance will be terminated via AWS Console after project evaluation Associated EBS volumes will be automatically deleted upon termination Key pair will be deleted from AWS account